lgrp_latency, lgrp_latency_cookie - get latency between two lgroups

 The latency value is defined by the operating system and is platform-specific.
 It can be used only for relative comparison of lgroups on the running system.
 It does not necessarily represent the actual latency between hardware devices, and it might not be applicable across platforms.

-The lgrp_latency() function is similiar to the lgrp_latency_cookie() function, but returns the latency between the given lgroups at the given instant in time.
+The lgrp_latency() function is similar to the lgrp_latency_cookie() function, but returns the latency between the given lgroups at the given instant in time.
 Since lgroups can be freed and reallocated, this function might not be able to provide a consistent answer across calls.
 For that reason, the lgrp_latency_cookie() function should be used in its place.

 Upon successful completion, the latency value is returned.
 Otherwise −1 is returned and errno is set to indicate the error.